-Thus, we reviewed the composition of the main expenses that form the value of NES assets and analyzed how much the fair value of the metal, which is the main type of cost underlying the value of NES assets, has changed compared to its value at the date of the previous assessment, which took place on December 1, 2022.
+Thus, we reviewed the composition of the main expenses that form the value of NES assets and analyzed how much the fair value of the main type of cost underlying the value of NES assets, has changed compared to its value at the date of the previous assessment, which took place on December 1, 2022.
 We analyzed other inputs used by the Group to carry out its analysis, such as tariffs and electricity volume forecast.
-We compared how much the discount rate and long-term growth rate as of December 31, 2023 had changed with those at the previous valuation date.
+We compared how much the discount rate and long-term growth rate as of June 30, 2024 had changed with those at the previous valuation date.

-We analyzed information, disclosed in Notes 4 and 6 to the consolidated financial statements.
+We analyzed information, disclosed in Notes 4 and 6 to the interim consolidated financial statements.